Nicoya Peninsula, Costa Rica

 The summer season (November to April), also called the 'dry' season, doesn't necessarily mean no rain- but there should be less of it.
 The 'green' season (May to November) can still be a good time to visit- you can avoid the tourist bustle and lodging is slightly cheaper.
 During this time, however, rivers start to swell and dirt roads get muddy, making travel more challenging.

-Call us on to start planning your vacation to Punta Islita or take a look at our itineraries to Guanacaste and Nicoya Peninsula
+Call us on to start planning your holiday to Punta Islita or take a look at our itineraries to Costa Rica

 The 14 light-filled Deluxe Rooms have uplifting white walls and wide picture windows overlooking the gulf below.
 They aren't massively spacious, but there are two queensize beds, a good shower in a spacious bathroom, and a separate sink area by the ample wardrobe.
 The design is simple and modern with delicate Costa Rican touches: mosaic tile details around the shower area, and pretty pictures made from shells by the local community on the walls.
 Sewing kits come in cute hand-sewn pouches.
 Although the beds are vaguely Flintstone-esque in their rustic style, the whole place is impeccably maintained and exudes a warm welcome.
 Your terrace has two comfortable chairs for enjoying an evening drink, with a candle for atmosphere and a hammock for a lazy siesta.